afnur-reja/javaScript-projects-freeCodeCamp/roman-numeral-convertor/README.md

 # 🏛️ Roman Numeral Converter

+This is a JavaScript project that checks whether a given string is a palindrome.
+It was built as part of the [freeCodeCamp JavaScript Projects](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/) curriculum.

 ## 📌 Features

 - Converts valid positive integers (from 1 to 3999) into Roman numerals.